 - The RPA bot opens Kroll PMS and runs all reports automatically.

-- Using OCR, RPA bot extracts the master PDF and creates individual invoice PDFs for each customer.
+- Using OCR, the RPA bot extracts the master PDF and creates individual invoice PDFs for each customer.

 - RPA bot saves individual invoice PDFs in a dedicated folder.

 - RPA bot fetches the contact details of each customer from their individual PDFs and sends them invoice emails with the attachment of their invoice PDF.